dendronhq/dendron-site/vault/dendron.faq.md

 ### Why Markdown?

-Markdown lets you write text in a simple human readable notation that is platform independent.
-You don't need to have Microsoft Word to read a Markdown file and nowadays, all new note taking tools support importing and displaying Markdown.
+Markdown lets you write text in a simple human-readable notation that is platform-independent.
+You don't need to have Microsoft Word to read a Markdown file and nowadays, all new note-taking tools support importing and displaying Markdown.

 For more context, you can see the original Markdown declaration [here](https://daringfireball.net/projects/markdown/)